Graduate Students

 hseely@student.ubc.ca

 Harry grew up in Surrey, BC and has loved the great outdoors since he was young.
-Harry completed his undergraduate degree in Biology at the university of Guelph specializing in Wildlife conservation.
+Harry completed his undergraduate degree in Biology at the university of Guelph, specializing in Wildlife conservation.
 After developing a passion for GIS, cartography, and remote sensing, he decided to further pursue these skills as a career.
-Identifying the parallels between Wildlife management and forestry, Harry applied to the Master of Geomatics for Environmental Management (MGEM) program at UBC.
-During his time in MGEM, Harry realized that coding in R can be fun (except when it’s infuriating).
-He focused on a research project that used area-based LiDAR metrics to map snags in the Interior Douglas-Fir Zone of British Columbia.
-This research led him to pursue a PhD in the IRSS lab which applies deep learning algorithms to estimate tree biomass and carbon using LiDAR and Digital Aerial Photogrammetry.
-Overall, Harry’s research priority is ensuring effective science communication to improve environmental decision making in Canada.
+In 2022, Harry completed the Master of Geomatics for Environmental Management (MGEM) program at UBC and began a doctoral thesis in the IRSS.

 Spencer Shields